chakravarthi20/Azure-Devops-Handson/Ansible/Ansible Basics.md

 ```bash
 ansible all -m ping
 ```
+- all is  inventory group "all," meaning the command will be executed on all hosts defined in your Ansible inventory.
+- m is for module

 **Expected Output:**
 ```json
 "ping": "pong"
 ```

 ### 🖥 Shell Command:
 ![image](https://github.com/user-attachments/assets/d469db87-9558-488e-9586-75fe91accd7a)
 ```bash
 ansible all -m shell -a 'ls'
 ```